Imagine this scenario.

 ✔ SLA guarantees and uptime SLAs

-- What portion of our product experience depends on outbound email?
+- How much of our product depends on outbound email?

-- What is the revenue impact of a 24-hour delivery failure?
+- What’s the impact of a 24-hour failure on revenue and SLAs?

-- What are our mean time to delivery restore (MTDR) guarantees?
+- What’s our mean time to delivery restore (MTDR)?

-- Do we have multi-vendor routing and failover?
+- Do we have multi-vendor failover and reputation isolation?

 If you can’t confidently answer these, your risk register isn’t complete.